 Randall Thacker: It is doing better than most of the units in our region.
-Most of our other units
+Most of our other units are 60% of objective, where that one is 80% of objective.

 Floyd Briggs: The County has been paying a bounty for a lot of years.
 It can't hurt.